MMA Fighter Joins New Horror Movie, ‘The Harvester’

 Steve Mowry, born in Pittsburgh, Pennsylvania, is 26 years old.
 He dropped out of Butler County Community College, moved to Boca Raton, Florida, and has since pursued his passion to become a professional mixed martial artist.
 Since turning professional in 2016, Mowry is undefeated on an 11-streak win, all by finish, according to the Tapology Fight Center.
 His MMA record shows a 4-0-0 (Win-Loss-Draw).
 Viacom-owned promotion Bellator MMA recently signed Mowry.
 Indeed, Steve Mowry looks to be a rising star in the world of MMA.
 Now he plans on stepping in front of the camera for an acting role in the new Horror Equity Fund, INC. film, The Harvester, Horror News reports.

-The Harvester is based off of Brian Herskowitz’s graphic novel series, titled Rise of the Harvester, which has renowned graphic art from Steve McGinnis.
+The Harvester is based off of Steve McGinnis’s graphic novel series, titled Rise of the Harvester, which has renowned graphic art from McGinnis.
+Brian Herskowitz wrote the screenplay.
 The plot focuses on a hell-spawned killer whose duty is to harvest souls for his father, the king of Hell.
 While harvesting souls, he sets his sights on a particular child, viewed as special.
 The mother of said child must then fight to keep her offspring from the harm of being his next victim.

 Mowry’s role has not been stated yet.
 Since the film is still in development, more information on The Harvester is not readily available to the public.
 The Harvester is set up to go for filming in late 2019 or early 2020.
 The MMA star did speak with reporters a bit about his upcoming role, and his enthusiasm for getting involved in the movie industry.